-As we approached Hotel Santa Fe Lucas was pretty excited to see the huge billboard featuring Lightning McQueen and Sally.
+As we approached Hotel Santa Fe, the boy was pretty excited to see the huge billboard featuring Lightning McQueen and Sally.
 This is far better than the old Clint Eastwood poster that used to welcome you, rather confusingly, to your Disney hotel.

 At this point it didn’t look different from the last time I stayed in Santa Fe in November 2011, or for that fact in July 2005, the Cars billboard aside.
-Lucas noticed all the Cars pictures on the walls and once we’d booked in it was time to walk to our pueblo block, which was situated near the pathway that takes you to Disney Village.
-It was at this point that evidence of the refurbishments became very obvious, and not because the buildings now looked brand new.
+We noticed all the Cars pictures on the walls and once we’d booked in, it was time to walk to our pueblo block, which was situated near the pathway that takes you to Disney Village.
+It was at this point that evidence of the refurbishments became very obvious,but not because the buildings looked great.
+Far from it.

-There was scaffolding on quite a few of the building, including our own, where workmen were actually working on it a we entered.
-This is not a complaint as I knew full well this would probably be the case and considering the state of the buildings when I’d visited 6 months previously I actually welcomed them.
+There was scaffolding on quite a few of the buildings, including our own, where workmen were actually working on it as we entered.
+This is not a complaint, as I knew full well this would probably be the case and considering the state of the buildings when I’d visited 6 months previously I actually welcomed them.
 They may not look pretty for this visit but it meant they were in the not too distant future going to look really good.

-Once we walked in through the door to our building though it all changed, and we entered the world of Radiator Springs, the frictional town featured in the Cars films for those scratching their heads at that reference.
+Once we walked in through the door to our building though it all changed, and we entered the world of Radiator Springs, the fictional town featured in the Cars films, for those scratching their heads at that reference.
 The hallway carpet was the first thing we noticed, which was the first of many things to be themed with traffic cones.

 On the doors were plaques featuring Mater and the number of the room, and we wondered if there would be different characters on different floors.
 As we got out of the lift to the 4th floor and walked towards our room, we realised that Mater was on the door of every room, including ours.

-It being the day of Lucas’s 4th birthday he immediately thought the 4 must be for him, and using that same logic I told him the 29 must be for me, as my birthday is on the 29th….of July.
+It being the day of my son’s birthday he immediately thought the 4 must be for him, and using that same logic I told him the 29 must be for me, as my birthday is on the 29th….of July.